 Second, we call for calm, well-reasoned responses to these hate crimes and the need for greater political, socio-cultural, and economic investments in education, inclusion and unity.
 These steps will harness the power of plurality and equity, and eradicate the dangerous perceptions of threat and the poison of divisiveness.

 Fourth, we must do more to repel racism on every level and protect the primacy of reason, tolerance, and esteem.
-We must not turn a blind eye to the plight of minorities.
+We must not turn a blind eye to the plight of underserved communities.
 None of us should ever be complicit in our silence when faced with any form of hate.
 In this challenging world, we can never afford to be bystanders.

 Fifth, we must change the narrative.
 Let us put the spotlight on truthful AAPI stories, issues, and traditions, and spread these far and wide.
 This will ensure that our community is demystified and not reduced to racist stereotypes and biases.
 We are fully valued members of American society.